11 Most FAQ's About Roof Cleaning

 Q: Will a Bleach-based solution harm my landscaping?

-A: It can when handled improperly; after all, roof algae are plants.
+A: It can when handled improperly; after all, roof algae and fungus are in the plant family.
 You've probably used bleach before when doing laundry, right?
 Would you give the same gallon jug of bleach to a 4 year-old and tell them to do the whites with it?
-Of course you wouldn't! because in the wrong hands it can be harmful either to them or your clothes.
+Of course NOT! you wouldn't! because in the wrong hands it can be harmful either to them or your clothes.
 Well, it's the same thing with roof cleaning.
 This is why it is important to let a roof cleaning professional clean the roof for you.
 They will know how to handle the cleaner to protect themselves and your property from damage.

 Q: How long will my roof stay clean?